haoranShu/15618fp/README.md

 #### QuadTree

-Quoted from Wikipedia:
-> A quadtree is a tree data structure in which each internal node has exactly four children.
+> (WikiPedia) A quadtree is a tree data structure in which each internal node has exactly four children.

 We use each QuadTree node to represent a rectangle on the region we are going to render.
 Each node of the QuadTree would correspond to a subset of the whole dataset and a node stops splitting when the number of data points within that node is less than a pre-selected threshold or a pre-defined maximum depth of QuadTree is reached.

+> Illustration of QuadTree

+This

 #### Heatmap